Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/final-assessment.md

 The links below images, for example "Samsung Galaxy 10 5g" have a hover effect where a circle appears and expands.
 Try your best to implement this on all of the product links.

 Extra Credit: Notice how the phone image bumps up a little on hover, include this also.

+## Extra Credit - Add one of your web components

+Use one of your Web Components in the web page.

+## Extra Credit - Circle hover pop thing

+Make a Web Component that acts like a link but shows an expanding circle when you hover.